robynharrell404/mid-term-assessment/README.md

 What's going on?
 What tactic(s) do we have to modify our Decision Tree to fix the issue?

+The model seems to perform well on the training data; however, not so well on the test data.
+Could be the result of overfitting.
+Try some pruning.

+Pre-pruning ideas (pruning while you build the tree)
+○ Leaf size: stop splitting when the number of samples left gets small enough ○ Depth: stop splitting at a certain depth (after a certain number of splits) ○ Purity: stop splitting if enough of the examples are the same class ○ Gain threshold: stop splitting when the information gain becomes too small

+Post-pruning ideas (pruning after you’ve finished building the tree) ○ Merge terminal nodes (i.e., undo your split) if doing so decreases error in your test set ○ Set the maximum number of terminal nodes; this is a form of regularization

+Prune by varying the following hyperparameters: max_depth, min_samples_split, min_samples_leaf, max_leaf_nodes

 ### Q-06

 *5 PTS*

 You have a linear regression model that is overfitting on training data.
 What regularization techniques do you have to help with this issue?
 How do these techniques differ?

+L1 (Lasso) minimizes number of parameters (feature engineering) and L2 (ridge regression) minimizes size of parameters

 ### Q-07